 Meet the Board

-The Board takes the lead in areas such as strategy, financial policy and making sure we maintain a sound system of internal control.
+The Board takes the lead in areas such as strategy and financial policy, and makes sure we maintain a sound system of internal control.

 Barbara Moorhouse - Chair

-Barbara Moorhouse is the Chair of the board at RSSB, taking up the position on 1 January 2019.
+Barbara Moorhouse was appointed as Chair of the RSSB Board on 1 January 2019.

-Her executive career encompasses board appointments in international IT companies, Director General positions at the Ministry of Justice and Department for Transport and as Chief Operating Officer for Westminster City Council.
+Her executive career includes board appointments in international IT companies, Director General positions at the Ministry of Justice and Department for Transport, and as Chief Operating Officer for Westminster City Council.

 Barbara brings a broad range of expertise in commercial leadership and public service delivery to the role at RSSB.